 Choosing the Right Hard Drive for Your Computer

 When it comes to buying a new hard drive, it is important to know the interface type of your computer.
 This determines the compatibility of the hard drive with your system.
-Common interface types today include IDE (also known as PATA), SATA, and SCSI.
+The most common interface types today are IDE (also known as PATA), SATA, and SCSI.
 SCSI interface types may come in different pin configurations, so it is important to double check before making a purchase.

 Desktops and Servers

 If you are looking for a hard drive for your desktop or server, we recommend using the Service Tag feature in the Parts For Your Dellâ„¢ tool.
-This will help you choose the right hard drive for your specific system.
+This will ensure that you choose the right hard drive for your specific system.

 For laptops, you can either use the System Drill Down or Service Tag feature to find the right hard drive.
-Keep in mind that hard drives for laptops are system specific, so it is important to choose the correct one for your device.
+Laptops have specific hard drives that are compatible with their systems, so it is important to choose the correct one.

 Speed and Capacity